Exoceus/cs-club-lesson-git/README.md

-# cs-club-lesson-git
+# Hello World

-Code for the lesson
+Code for the lesson.
+I have made some edits